 Email: email@example.com or Tel: 01295 227004

-The Housing Options Team can respond to homelessness emergencies please contact us on:
+The Housing Options Team can help if you are at risk of homelessness.
+Please contact us on:

 Out of hours homelessness emergencies Tel: 01295 221531

-You can report anyone you believe is rough sleeping to the local authority via StreetLink.org.uk
+You can report anyone you believe is rough sleeping to the local authority via StreetLink.